Farrah Abraham Dubbed Mentally Unstable As Sports Bra Video With Daughter Sophia Horrifies Fans

 Farrah Abraham appears to be receiving very mixed feedback to her latest Instagram update.
 The former Teen Mom OG star took to the platform last night for a mother-and-daughter video with 10-year-old Sophia.
-The workout-centric footage appeared to show 28-year-old Farrah and her only child enjoying themselves as they danced around to country music with moves ranging from barn dance style to hip-hop bopping.
+The workout-centric footage appeared to show 28-year-old Farrah and her only child enjoying themselves as they danced around to country music with moves ranging from a barn dance style to hip-hop bopping.

 Farrah made her video a mash-up.
 While various moments from the dance session were shared, all showed the mother of one flaunting her fit physique in a tight gray sports bra with hot pink leggings.
-Sophia appeared appropriately clad for a child of her age, with a simple black t-shirt and camouflage-print skirt.
+Sophia appeared appropriately clad for a child of her age, with a simple black T-shirt and camouflage-print skirt.

 A caption from Farrah reminded fans that she’s a cut above the rest when it comes to motherhood.